 Section 8: Identity of Members

-The Members of the Corporation shall be composed of those educational institutions that are exempt from federal taxation under section 501(c)(3) of the Internal Revenue Code, that utilize campus card products and services and those businesses, corporations, or companies who use ID Cards for their employees and that have been appointed as Members by a majority of the entire Board of Directors.
+The Members of the Corporation shall be composed of those educational institutions that are exempt from federal taxation under section 501(c)(3) of the Internal Revenue Code, that utilize campus identification/transaction products and services and those businesses, corporations, or companies who use ID Cards for their employees and that have been appointed as Members by a majority of the entire Board of Directors.
 Dues, fees, and other conditions of Membership shall be established by the Board of Directors.

 Section 9: Actions Taken

 Any action required or permitted to be taken at a meeting of the Members may be taken without a meeting if all the Members consent in writing.
 Said written consents shall be filed with the records of the Members’ meetings.